evodify/genotype-files-manipulations/README.md

 [polarizeGT.py](polarizeGT.py) polarizes the genotype data by keeping only derived alleles relative to an outgroup/ancestral sequence.

+[pseudoPhasingHetero.py](pseudoPhasingHetero.py) phases the sequences by random split of heterozygous sites.

 [removeMonomorphic.py](removeMonomorphic.py) removes monomorphic positions, i.e. keeps only SNPs.

 [selectSamples.py](selectSamples.py) subsamples a genotype calls file by sample names.
 It also can be used to rearrange samples in a calls file.